Xingtao/FFdynamic/README.md

 Install FFmpeg as usal, then
 apt install -y cmake glog-dev boost-dev

-If protobuf3 is not provided via apt, you can refer to this [link](https://gist.github.com/sofyanhadia/37787e5ed098c97919b8c593f0ec44d8)

 #### For CentOS
 Install FFmpeg as usal, then
 yum install -y glog-devel cmake boost-devel
-For protobuf3 installation, one can refer [here](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md)

 #### For Mac
 Install FFmpeg as usal, then